- examine their own views guilt and responsibility during wartime.

 3. A homework or classwork journal assignment can be used at this point to transition these activities towards an examination of the Nuremberg trials.
 Combined with Chapter 10 of Holocaust and Human Behavior, the following questions could be useful in directing students attention to the trials of the Germans after World War II:

 - What happens if you break them?

-Optional: The personal reflections by Alfons Heck in both the video Heil Hitler: Confessions of a Hitler Youth and Betraying the Children in Chapter 9, could also be used to begin an examination of the trials.
+Optional: The personal reflections by Alfons Heck in both the video Heil Hitler: Confessions of a Hitler Youth and the readinig Betraying the Youth from Holocaust and Human Behavior, could also be used to begin an examination of the trials.

 5. Based upon the following readings, students will participate in a barometer activity in which they respond to the assertion:

 The Nuremberg War Crimes Trials were successful in punishing those responsible for the crimes of World War II